 Although still unsure of how she would eventually impact East Cleveland, Stella pushed forward in her entrepreneurial pursuits, becoming a Mary Kay consultant—a role that would prepare her for starting and running her own business.

 “I was a quiet person, so when it came to business I thought people would laugh at me and wouldn’t believe me.
 With Mary Kay, I learned my strengths and I learned that what I had to say was credible and worthy of being heard.”

 As the days went by, Stella became more and more confident in her skills as a businesswoman, and the pieces for her own venture began to fall into place.

 Four years after the initial car ride that sparked an entrepreneurial vision, Stella founded Tremendous Outlooks, a community development project whose mission is to give the city of East Cleveland a fresh look at how to live, prosper, inspire and encourage one another.

-“This is a platform for you to be able to do whatever it is that you dreamed that you wanted to do before you got mixed up in all of this,” said Stella.
+“This is a platform for you to be able to do whatever it is that you dreamed that you wanted to do before you got mixed up in the wrong things,” said Stella.

 How Core City: Cleveland Has Helped

 Stella knew she needed additional direction to refine her vision, so she approached JumpStart’s Core City: Cleveland team with her idea.

 “I don’t know anything about business, I just know how to pay bills.
 I really honestly and truly needed guidance, because I didn’t know how to start a nonprofit, set up an LLC, or any of that,” said Stella.
 “I just had the vision and I needed someone to help me get it started and to hold my hand through the process.
 Core City: Cleveland has the tools to help individuals with what they don’t know or didn’t even think of.”